boazsegev/plezi/README.md

 now go, in your browser, to: http://localhost:3000/

-the default first port for the app is 3000. you can set the first port to listen to by using the `-p ` option:
+the default first port for the app is 3000. you can set the first port to listen to by using the `-p ` option (make sure you have permissions for the requested port):

     $ ./appname.rb -p 80